JPH-jph/jsfx-guified/README.md

 ## Description
 This is a collection of JSFX with GUIs.
 The GUIs were written using [Geraint Luff's API](https://github.com/geraintluff/jsfx-ui-lib).
 The GUI is dependent on the `ui-lib` folder, so don't delete that.
+Some functions were added by me, so you'll need the `ui-lib` folder included in this project for them to work.
 There could be some bugs, so please report them.

 **This is a work in progress, so there might be changes and more plugins to be guified.**